Crossed product algebras and generalized entropy for subregions: Generalized entropy of subregions

 \subsection{Domain of dependence of an open ball}

-In this subsection, we wish to consider an open ball in Minkowski space, denoted $B^{d-1}$, whose entangling surface is the codimension 2 sphere $S^{d-2}$.
-While one can associate suitably smeared operators to such a region, they will not form a von Neumann algebra, because $B^{d-1}$ is not causally complete \cite{JeffersonAQFT}.
-Therefore, in order to obtain a von Neumann algebra, we consider the causal completion of the ball, i.e., the causal domain of dependence $D\coloneqq(B^{d-1})''$.
+In this subsection, we consider an open ball in Minkowski space, denoted $B^{d-1}$, whose entangling surface is the codimension 2 sphere $S^{d-2}$.
+One can associate suitably smeared operators to such a region to form a von Neumann algebra, which might \emph{a priori} fail to capture all operators in causal contact with the ball.
+However, as mentioned in the introduction, Haag duality is known to hold for CFTs, which provides an isomorphism with the algebra on the ball's causal completion, which in this case is equal to the causal domain of dependence $D\coloneqq(B^{d-1})''$.
 As above, we denote the algebra of observables localized to this subregion as $\frak{A}$, and -- for any theory obeying standard AQFT axioms -- it is type III$_1$ \cite{Fredenhagen:1984dc}.

 Since the construction of the crossed product algebra relies on the modular Hamiltonian, we restrict our attention to cases for which the modular Hamiltonian is known.
 In the case of a CFT, there exists a special conformal transformation that maps the right Rindler wedge to $D$ \cite{Hislop:1981uh, Casini:2011kv, Longo:2020amm}, which can be used to obtain the generator of the modular flow for the latter.
 Following the notation in \cite{Casini:2011kv}, the conformal transformation accomplishing this is